manfromthefog/truth-table/README.md

 # truth-table-calculator
-A truth table calculator.
-That's as much as I can do.
+A truth table.
+The GUI doesn't even exist yet.

 # Inputs
 AND -> and (^)<br/>